 - Preheat your oven to 180C/350 on traditional bake.

-- Place the milk, water and butter into a saucepan on medium high heat, until it comes to a boil.
+- Place the milk, water and butter into a saucepan on medium heat, until it comes to a boil.

 - Reduce the heat and sift in the flour, stirring with a wooden spoon to combine until smooth.